A Best: Promotion

-On July 6, 2001, the concerts first tour date, over 30,000 fans lined up for the show.
-However, tour organizers had asked them to wait longer due to Hamasaki's hospitalization.
+On July 6, 2001, the concerts' first tour date, over 30,000 fans lined up for the show.
+However, tour organizers asked them to wait longer due to Hamasaki's hospitalization.
 Hamasaki returned from the hospital, and was escorted to the stage with a wheelchair.
-Both concerts were commercial success, selling out on both tour dates, and made her one of few "top-drawer" Japanese artists to hold a concert at the Tokyo Dome.
+Both concerts were commercial successes, selling out on both tour dates, and made her one of few "top-drawer" Japanese artists to hold a concert at the Tokyo Dome.
 With sales from both the concert and album, Hamasaki was recognized as the top selling artist of 2001 with over 24 billion yen.
 In the aftermath of the tour, Hamasaki had become completely deaf in her left ear.
-She documented the condition, and publicly announced in January 2008 that she had been diagnosed with an inoprate ear condition (possibly tinnitus or Ménière's disease).
+She documented the condition, and publicly announced in January 2008 that she had been diagnosed with an inoperable ear condition (possibly tinnitus or Ménière's disease).
 Despite the setback, Hamasaki stated that she wished to continue singing, and that she would "not give up" on her fans and that "as a professional", she wanted to "deliver the best performance for everyone".

 A live DVD was released on December 12, 2001 through Avex Trax.
 A limited edition VHS and DVD was released with different artwork and packaging.
-Through an exclusive deal with Sony, they released a limited edition PlayStation 2 musical video game entitled Visual Mix: Ayumi Hamasaki Dome Tour 2001 (2001).
+Through an exclusive deal with Sony, a limited edition PlayStation 2 musical video game entitled Visual Mix: Ayumi Hamasaki Dome Tour 2001 was released.
 The video game is split into three sections; the visual mix (where the player uses the controller to change and direct the respective music videos and concert tour, alongside special effects editing), the Ayu-Mi-x studio (where the player can create and edit music through her songs "Unite!" and "Endless Sorrow"), and Ayu Browser (which is an online browser using customized Ayu settings).